npm package discovery and stats viewer.

 What it does

 This OpenCode plugin gives agents persistent memory across sessions.
-It connects to a memory-mcp-1file MCP server via stdio and registers 8 unified tools as plugin tools — consolidating memory search, storage, lifecycle management, code intelligence, and project indexing into an ergonomic interface with automatic routing.
-The plugin also provides automatic context injection, idle-time capture, compaction recovery, smart trigger nudges, agent guidance via system prompt, a /init-mcp-memory bootstrap command for deep project onboarding, and a /setup-mcp-memory guided configuration wizard.
+It connects to a memory-mcp-1file MCP server via stdio and registers 28 plugin tools — consolidating memory search, storage, lifecycle management, code intelligence, project indexing, learning memory management, and shared HTTP server control into an ergonomic interface with automatic routing.
+The plugin also provides automatic context injection, idle-time capture, optional background code-index refresh, compaction recovery, smart trigger nudges, agent guidance via system prompt, a /init-mcp-memory bootstrap command for deep project onboarding, a /setup-mcp-memory guided configuration wizard, and a /manage-mcp-server command for controlled HTTP lifecycle actions.

 Features